SpectoLabs/myna/README.md

-We can also specify a cheeky little alias to work with processfly from the command line, which is less useful for automated testing, but still provides fun for the whole family :family:
+We can also specify a cheeky little alias to work with processfly from the command line, which is less useful for automated testing, but still manages to provide fun for the whole family :family:

 ```sh
 $ alias ls="processfly ls"